 Alongside the creation of a secure blockchain, tailored specifically for your team, our NFT (Non-Fungible Token) technology enables the creation of provably unique or rare tokens that can’t be destroyed, replicated or forged.
 These NFTs can be utilized for everything from enhanced fan tokens to unique digital collectibles such as trading cards.
 What’s more, as NFTs are tracked on the blockchain, they provide an immutable history of the assets, enabling you to track ownership and usage of each token.

 Additionally, with our custom fan loyalty solutions, your club can boost the customer experience for fans while encouraging brand-building and revenue-generating behaviours through a secure and scalable loyalty solution that enables a frictionless ecosystem of loyalty partners.

 In this way, Protokol provides flexible fan engagement solutions that can be customised to deliver on your team’s business goals.
 Whether that means increasing engagement with sponsors through fan tokens (and providing immutable engagement data and insights to sponsors), generating revenues through the creation of provably-unique collectibles, or encouraging fan loyalty with a fast and secure reward system.

 Learn more about Protokol’s blockchain solutions for the sports industry to discover how blockchain use cases for sports can be brought to life with innovative solutions.
-Or book a free video consultation with our blockchain experts to explore what the use case could look like for your team or organization.
+Or book a free video consultation with our blockchain experts to explore what the use case could look like for your team or organisation.